School: School of Management and Labour Studies

 14 courses carrying 2 credit hours each : 28 Credit Hours

-Field Immersion I (5 weeks) : 6 credit hours
+Field Work I (5 weeks) : 6 credit hours

-Field Immersion II (5 weeks) : 6 credit hours
+Field Work II (5 weeks) : 6 credit hours

 The programme follows a modular scheme.
-The entire curriculum will be covered in seven modules and two field immersion stints, first one after ODC09 and second after ODC14.
-The examination of the course/s taught in each module will be conducted in the following weekend.
+The entire curriculum will be covered in eight modules and two field work stints after 4th and 7th module.
+The examination/assessment of the course/s taught in each module will be conducted as scheduled by the faculty engaging.

 Introduction to OD and Change